OvercastCommunity/overcastcommunity.github.io/_posts/2021-07-01-Donation-revamp.md

 We've also added new auto-renewing subscriptions.
 Now during checkout you'll have the option to select 1 month or setup a monthly subscription.
 Now you'll never have to worry about your perks running out.

 # Summer Sale
 From July 1st - 14th, we'll be running our first ever Summer Sale!
-Both Donor and Sponsor will be available at a discounted price for a limited time.
+Sponsor has an introductory price of $25 USD, and Donor will be available for $7 USD.
+This offer is for a limited time!

 We're excited to celebrate the launch of this new rank and appreciate the generosity of the community.